 How can I protect the attorney-client privilege?
 Understand that information shared with others be it verbally, in writing via email, text message or letter, or even posted online could lead to the loss of attorney-client privilege if that information relates to the legal matter we are handling for you.
 Given this, we advise all clients to not communicate with us on any device provided by your employer or any computer, smartphone, or other device shared with someone else.
 In addition, when communicating with us, clients should not use a shared email account, and understand that using a work email account provided by an employer could cause the loss of attorney-client privilege.
 Only use a private email account that is password protected and only accessed from your personal smartphone, tablet or computer.

 Should I talk about my case on social media?
-I strongly encourage clients to not participate or curtail their presence on social media (Facebook, Twitter, Tumblr, Instagram, Skype) during representation.
+Clients are strongly encouraged to not participate and curtail their presence on social media (Facebook, Twitter, Tumblr, Instagram, Skype) during representation.
 Information found on social media websites is not private, can be discoverable, and may be potentially damaging to a client’s case.
-However, without first talking to me, clients should not attempt to delete any of social media accounts or posts, even if potentially damaging, as doing so can also lead to serious sanctions such as sanctions for destroying potentially relevant information.
+However, without first talking to me, clients should not attempt to delete any of social media accounts or posts, even if potentially damaging, as doing so can also lead to serious sanctions for destroying potentially relevant information.

 How long will you keep my file?
-I am required to keep client files for a minimum of seven years.
-Old, archived files that were kept in paper are currently being converted to electronic storage.
-Presently, the capability exists to keep an electronic version indefinitely.
-Clients requesting copies of their archived file can contact our office and can retrieve either their paper file or a USB or email with their electronically stored file.
-Original wills, trusts, powers of attorney and certified documents are kept indefinitely.
+All files are kept indefinitely in electronic storage.
+Clients requesting copies of their archived file can contact our office and can retrieve either USB or email with their electronically stored file.
+Original wills, trusts, powers of attorney and certified documents with “Wet” signatures are kept indefinitely.

 What is a “shared office”?: Anne K. Wilson Law Office, PLLC is in a shared office environment, meaning, other tenants within the office suite are not affiliated with Anne K. Wilson Law Office, PLLC.
 Clients should be assured that proper measures are taken to secure confidential information from persons who not employees of the Anne K. Wilson.
-Clients and guests should take care to not reveal confidential information while in the common areas in the office.
-If there is no one at the receptionist desk, clients and guests should ring the bell and wait for assistance.
-To protect confidential information, please remain in the reception area until greeted.
+Clients should take care to not reveal confidential information while in the common areas in the office.